The DVMS MVC Model – The Minimum Viable Business Capabilities that Power the DVMS-CPD Model

 Strategic Integration: From Overlay to Execution

-A unique strength of the ZX Model is its overlay nature.
+A unique strength of the MVC Model is its overlay nature.
 It is not designed to replace existing frameworks or methods, like ITIL, COBIT, or ISO, but to integrate them into a coherent system that closes gaps between strategic goals and operational activities.
-This makes the ZX Model agnostic, allowing organizations to apply it atop their current systems while exposing performance and resilience gaps that otherwise go undetected.
+This makes the MVC Model agnostic, allowing organizations to apply it atop their current systems while exposing performance and resilience gaps that otherwise go undetected.

 By doing so, the model helps organizations: